 Today's route is walkable, but you can also get around by public transport, cab or a tour bus.

-We will start our itinerary in Parliament Square, which is a well-known public square in Westminster that is easy to reach by public transport and is also a stop on all major London tour buses.
+We will start our itinerary in Parliament Square, which is a well-known public square in Westminster that is easy to get to by public transport and is also a stop on all major London tour buses.
 Around the square you will also find the statues of several famous people, such as Winston Churchill, Abraham Lincoln, Robert Peel and Gandhi.

 This popular square is surrounded by famous buildings, such as Westminster Abbey, St. Margaret's Church, the Supreme Court of the United Kingdom and the Palace of Westminster.

 Westminster Abbey is one of the most famous and impressive churches in England.
 It dates back to 1245 and was built mostly in the Gothic style.
 Inside the church are tombs and monuments commemorating several of the most prominent Britons of the last 1,000 years, including kings, scientists, aristocrats and artists.

 If you plan to visit Westminster Abbey, be sure to leave extra time to get in and see everything, as it is a very special place and takes time to explore.
 Of course, it's also a great idea to find out about Westminster Abbey prices and Westminster Abbey opening timesbefore you go.

 - Hours: Monday - Sunday 9:30 am to 3:30 pm

 - Price: Adults: £20 (€23.80)